ryan-serpico/university_skill/README.md

 My skill, called University Explorer, allows users to learn more about any university in the United States by speaking to their Alexa-enabled devices.
 The initial set of information that users can ask University Explorer is the location, the graduation rate, the median income after graduation and the average yearly tuition to the university.

-I built the skill using John Wheeler’s Flask-ASK library, and I recommend everyone to check it out.
+I built the skill using John Wheeler’s [Flask-ASK library][1], and I recommend everyone to check it out.
 Wheeler has made it super simple to learn how to build Alexa skills.

 ## The Data
-All of the data for University Explorer comes from the U.S. Department of Education’s [College Scorecard Dataset](https://collegescorecard.ed.gov/data/).
-I came across the data while I was poking around [data.gov](https://www.data.gov), an invaluable resource for anyone learning how to build web apps who needs some data to practice with.
+All of the data for University Explorer comes from the U.S. Department of Education’s [College Scorecard Dataset][2].
+I came across the data while I was poking around [data.gov][3], an invaluable resource for anyone learning how to build web apps who needs some data to practice with.

-After downloading a CSV file with all of the [latest data from data.gov](https://catalog.data.gov/dataset/college-scorecard), I filtered out all of the extraneous data that I didn’t need and then threw what I needed into [Mr. Data Converter](https://shancarter.github.io/mr-data-converter/) to convert it into a python dictionary.
+After downloading a CSV file with all of the [latest data from data.gov][4], I filtered out all of the extraneous data that I didn’t need and then threw what I needed into [Mr. Data Converter][5] to convert it into a python dictionary.

 While building the skill, I ran into a few issues that required me to clean up the data.
 This included “é” in Puerto Rican schools, hyphenated university names as in the University of Wisconsin-Madison as well as “&”’s like Texas A&M University.
 Turns out Alexa, just like humans, doesn’t completely listen for punctuation.